-BioMeca reveals power of the mechanical effects of your active ingredients and finished products.
+DermoMeca reveals mechanical effects of your active ingredients and finished products on skin models.
 More than a claim, it’s a quasi-physiological proof.

-A team and tool dedicated to your R&D problems
+A team and tool dedicated to your R&D projects

 Our in vitro and ex vivo tests allow you to innovate by bringing a biomechanical dimension to your cosmetic claims.
 Biophysics, imaging and skin biology : expertise adapted to all challenges of dermocosmetics.